How to Spend the Perfect 24 Hours in Barcelona

 Paella is another dish that can’t be missed, and it’s even considered one of the best street foods in Europe!
 It’s a traditional Spanish dish with rice, veggies, and meat, usually seafood.
 I’m not a seafood eater myself, so I tried it with chicken.

-My friend and I split one dish of it which was a perfect serving for each of us.
+My friend and I split one dish, which was a perfect serving for each of us.
 We ordered ours at Guell Tapas Restaurant and enjoyed it out in their lovely outdoor seating area!

 Sangria